seouljake/nkelites/meeting notes/Meeting.Notes.2022.md

 - 북한 관료 조직관련 현존 페이퍼/데이터 조사 --> Jeongsoo
 - Research note examples here -- [Foreign Policy](https://academic.oup.com/fpa/article/18/3/orac012/6575815); [JEAS](https://www.cambridge.org/core/journals/journal-of-east-asian-studies/article/who-are-the-influentials-in-chinas-cyberspace-and-what-do-they-say-about-the-issue-of-sinojapanese-relations/DF1994EA2F668CB4C379D04D638C6F1E)
 - Research note 구조
 1) Importance of the topic -- why study NK elites?
-Bring in literature here, for example on personalization and authoritarian resilience, as well as area studies (i.e., articles from [North Korea Review](https://www.jstor.org/journal/nortkorerevi))
+Bring in literature here, for example on personalization and authoritarian resilience, as well as any articles on North Korean bureaucracy (i.e., articles from [North Korea Review](https://www.jstor.org/journal/nortkorerevi))
 2) What kind of analysis are we doing?
 We examine whether there is a promotion pattern within the bureaucracy, interesting patterns that have not been examined before
 3) Introduction of the data set, structure, coding rules, etc., and analysis